Kaveri1950/Bangalore-House-Price-Prediction-using-Machine-Learning/README.md

 # Bangalore House Price Prediction using Machine Learning

-> **Note:** This code is an advanced extension of the popular Codebasics YouTube tutorial.

 ## Overview

 This project is a **data science regression pipeline** that predicts **housing prices in Bangalore** using modern machine learning models, including stacking ensembles and neural networks.